-- Does the person lack the mental capacity to make that decision?
-Please refer to the British Gymnastics guidance on consent and mental capacity. - Is the person under the inappropriate influence of another party? - Are other people, including children at risk or could be if the information is not shared? - Has a serious crime been committed or could sharing the information prevent a crime? - Is the alleged perpetrator a child or adult at risk and may themselves be at risk? - Has a serious allegation been made about someone in a position of trust? - Has a court order or other statutory authority e.g. the Police requested the information?
+- Does the person lack the mental capacity to make that decision? - Is the person under the inappropriate influence of another party? - Are other people, including children at risk or could be if the information is not shared? - Has a serious crime been committed or could sharing the information prevent a crime? - Is the alleged perpetrator a child or adult at risk and may themselves be at risk? - Has a serious allegation been made about someone in a position of trust? - Has a court order or other statutory authority e.g. the Police requested the information?